maxkueng/node-lastfmapi/README.md

 This is a wrapper library for James' [lastfm-node][lastfmnode] module, a Last.fm API client for Node.js.
 It aims to provide a simpler API for the Last.fm methods with one single callback function instead of an options object with handler methods.
+It also adds a signature to all methods that require signing automatically.

 Getting Started
 ---------------